-A lathe machine is a machine tool used to rotate various workpieces about one axis to perform various operations.
-These operations are facing, turning, cutting, taper turning, knurling, drilling, etc. It helps to make a finished object.
+A lathe machine is a machine tool used to rotate various workpieces about one axis to perform different operations such as facing, turning, cutting, taper turning, knurling, drilling, etc. It helps to make a finished object.
 The various individual lathe machine parts are contributing or in action to give you a finished product.
 These parts are made with high precision to get a better result on the machine.
 Its assembly is complex, and it has higher accuracy in every operation.
-This article gives you all information about the different parts of lathe machine & its functions.
+This article gives you all information about the different parts of a lathe machine & its functions.

 Lathe Machine Parts Names

 - Compound rest

 - Cooling Devices

 The lathe bed is the rigid and robust part of the lathe machine.
 It is generally made of cast iron because it is hard and absorbs vibrations.
 It avoids deflection due to a heavy working load.

 The headstock locates on the left side, and the tailstock is on the right side of the bed.
 The carriage rests on the bed and slides over the bed.

 On the top of the lathe bed, guideways are there to slide the tailstock and carriage over it.

 These guideways are accurately machined to make them parallel with each other and provide bearing and sliding surfaces for the tailstock and carriage to slide.
 It is high resistance to wear.